If you look at the

 Like space craft the friction between the air and

-the meteorite makes the rocky lumps very hot.
+the meteor makes the rocky lumps very hot.
 So hot that they catch fire.
 It is this fiery

-shower of sparks that you see as a shooting star that we call a meteor
+shower of sparks that you see as a shooting star.

 Most

-meteorites are so small that they burn up before they hit the ground.
-Some are much too big
+meteor are so small that they burn up before they hit the ground.
+However some are much too big

-museum in Rochouart in central France that shows the effects of the meteorite that feel near
+museum in Rochouart in central France that shows the effects of the meteorite that fell near

 thousands of years ago, throwing up huge clouds of dust into the atmosphere causing the